AandersonL/Jaccard-Index/README.md

 ![](formula.svg)

-We get the intersection between two sets and divide by his union, this will give a number between 0-1, the good score for your problem is up to you to.
+We get the intersection between two sets and divide by his union, this will give a number between 0-1, the good score for your problem is up to you.

 ### Simple example